jsmoriss/adobe-xmp-for-wp/readme.txt

 You can also hook the 'adobe_xmp_cache_dir' filter to modify the default cache directory.

-= Include a shortcode in your Post or Page =
+= Include a Shortcode in your Post or Page =

 `
 [xmp id="101,ngg-201"]